Bill Berg Founder

 Bill has always sought an active role in improving the world around him.
 Since leaving CoolWorks, he now focuses his efforts on serving his community as a county commissioner in Park County Montana.
-He also continues to diligently participate in efforts to protect our wild places as a board member of the Public Lands Alliance.
-He continues to be our biggest fan and our greatest inspiration for continuing the mission of change lives with Jobs in Great Places.
+He also continues to diligently participate in efforts to protect our wild places as an active advocate of public lands.
+He continues to be our biggest fan and our greatest inspiration for continuing the mission of changing lives with Jobs in Great Places.

 Kathi Noaker Director of Employer Happiness, Compassionate Comadre, Employer Wingwoman

 After 15 years working seasonally in and around Yellowstone, (which included living in a tepee during one early winter and then moving from there to her next seasonal job at a place called, ironically, Pahaska Tepee) Kathi graduated from MSU with enough credits for two undergrad degrees.
 This shows both an insatiable curiosity and the inability to decide what she wanted to be when she grew up.
 Thankfully all that curiosity opened the door to signing on with her friend and CoolWorks founder Bill, during a ride in a VW Bug in Mexico in 1996.